 Soy and soy-derived products are heavily debated in the health industry.
 And while some soy foods have studied health benefits, there are also many downsides depending on who’s consuming it (read this post to learn more).
 So, are all soy products bad?

 Personally, I’ve always enjoyed fermented soy foods like tempeh and miso.
-And, when I was stricter with my diet, I wondered ‘Is miso Paleo?
+And, when I was following a stricter Paleo diet, I wondered ‘Is miso Paleo-friendly?
 Could I still have it in my diet?’.
-I did a bunch of research and decided that I would still include fermented soy in moderation.
-Here, I explain why I include miso in my diet along with my favourite miso eggplant recipe.
+I did some research and decided that I would still include fermented soy in moderation.
+Here, I explain why I include miso in my diet along with my favourite ways to use miso in cooking.

-Having read a lot about processed soy products and the havoc they can cause in our bodies – read this and this and this – I naturally try to avoid them.
-Except for a few soy-based ingredients, which pass my nutritional acceptance test.
-These are naturally fermented soy foods such as tempeh, natto and miso.
+Having read a lot about processed soy products and the havoc they can cause in our bodies – read this and this and this – I naturally try to avoid too much of them.
+There are, however, a few soy-based ingredients, which pass my nutritional acceptance test.
+These are naturally fermented soy foods such as tempeh, natto and miso and soy sauce.

 FERMENTED SOY: NUTRITION